mbugert/laserscad/README.md

 ## API Reference / Function Overview <a name="api"></a>
-This section covers modules/operators offered by laserscad and parameters related to lasering.
+This section covers modules/operators offered by laserscad and parameters related to lasercutting.

 ### Including the library
 ``include <laserscad.scad>``

 ### lpart
-Defines an single object which will be lasercut, consisting of its children.
+Defines a single object which will be lasercut, consisting of its children.
 Children must be located in the first octant (in the positive x,y,z range). laserscad projects lparts on the xy-plane, i.e. lparts should be modeled as 3D objects lying on the xy-plane with a thickness in positive z-direction.

 ``lpart(id, [x, y]) { ... }``